EasyX-Community/binsync/README.md

 ![not z](etc/not-z.png)

 Even if every repository host I utilize changes to something other than origin/master, I am still using it.
 I am used to it, it is not confusing, and it has nothing to do with: race, gender, identity, religion, disability, belief or any of the countless phobias.
-Programming code that is compiled down to non-readable code is no place for SJW-BS.
+Programming code that nobody reads is no place for SJW-BS.

 #### Donations: